fengxuanrui/fengxuanrui.github.io/_pages/about.md

 **· Propagation of Chaos for 2D Log Gas on the Whole Space**

   Joint with Shuzhe Cai, Yun Gong and Zhenfu Wang. [arXiv](https://arxiv.org/abs/2411.14777)

-**· Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space**

-  Joint with Zhenfu Wang. [arXiv](https://arxiv.org/abs/2411.14266)

 Talks
 ======